jack-adkins/The-Dummy-Is-You/README.md

-# CS 175 Assignment 5
+# Graphics Final Project: The Dummy is You

 - Jack Adkins
-- Harrison Chang
-- Rick Wang
+- Nate Pfeffer